gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager processes the Joining Request as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
 Additionally, the following applies.

 * The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group that the joining node has been trying to join is currently inactive (see {{ssec-resource-active}}).
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 5 ("The group is currently not active").

 * In case the joining node is not going to join the group exclusively as monitor and the Joining Request does not include the 'client_cred' parameter, the joining process fails if the Group Manager either: i) does not store a public key with an accepted format for the joining node; or ii) stores multiple public keys with an accepted format for the joining node.